Narcis22/Snake/README.md

 ### 🐍 Snake (Narcis's version) 🍎

 >The game is composed of two main parts:
-  - The menu (which is presented on a lcd display -https://docs.arduino.cc/learn/electronics/lcd-displays-)
+  - The menu (which is presented on a lcd display)

   - The Game (which is the presented on an 8x8 matrix display)